 No. 5: Know the Correct Country of Origin

 The Country of Origin refers to the country of manufacture, production, or growth.
 Just because a product ships from Mexico doesn’t mean Mexico is the Country of Origin.
 Simply shipping a product through another country does not change its origin.
 It’s not enough to just inform Customs about the Country of Origin.
-Companies must show they did their due diligence to list the Country of Origin correctly.
+Companies must show they did their due diligence to correctly list the Country of origin.

 No. 6: Know Where Goods Will Go